 For example, the absorption pathway for magnesium requires boron and vitamin D, so supplementation with these two nutrients is generally recommended, according to Jayney Goddard, president of The Complementary Medicine Association (The CMA) and founder and co-chair of the British Society of Lifestyle Medicine.

 Yet other trace minerals, such as calcium, share the same absorption pathway as magnesium, so when a person over-supplements with magnesium, this can block calcium from being absorbed and might even lead to calcium deficiency.

 Also, different formulas have different degrees of bioavailability.
 In the case of magnesium supplements, the common ingredient magnesium oxide has an absorption rate of 4 percent, while compounds such as magnesium citrate and magnesium glycinate would give a higher bioavailability.

 Some Synthetic Vitamins May Not Be as Beneficial as Natural Ones

-Some studies have argued that synthetic vitamins are not as beneficial as natural vitamins, or do not behave the same biologically, since they lack accompanied dietary nutrients like phytonutrients.
+Some studies have argued that synthetic vitamins aren’t as beneficial as natural vitamins or don’t behave the same biologically, since they lack accompanied dietary nutrients such as phytonutrients.

-“What most people do not realize is that these [synthetic] vitamins and minerals are not true and complete vitamins and minerals as would be supplied by good organically-grown whole foods,” wrote the Serbian researchers.
+“What most people do not realize is that these [synthetic] vitamins and minerals are not true and complete vitamins and minerals as would be supplied by good organically-grown whole foods,” the Serbian researchers wrote.

 For example, when ascorbic acid, a common synthetic vitamin C, is ingested, the liver has to convert it into dehydroascorbic acid.
 A study also found that synthetic vitamin C is absorbed better when taken with bioflavonoids rather than consumed isolated.